 For us, it is a citizen-based mission, which aims to fill a gap, by specifically encouraging young Moroccan women to set up their company, to give them more chances of success.

 AFEM consequently conducts awareness-raising work in schools, universities and professional institutes in order to give young women information about setting up a new business.
 We subsequently conduct recruitment campaigns, by using the social networks a lot.
 We select projects and the successful candidates receive free support for 18 months, which allows them to benefit from overall legal, financial and commercial assistance.

 How big is this network ?

-Our activity started in 2006 by launching the network Maroc Pionnières, with the support of several donors.
+Our activity started in 2006, when AFEM launched the network Maroc Pionnières, with the support of several donors.
 Today, we have the support of Belgian cooperation (Min Ajliki program of APEFE), Moroccan OCP Foundation (Office Chérifien des Phosphates), Moroccan Ministry of Family and Agency for Social Development (ADS).

 This incubator Maroc Pionnières was launched one year after Paris Pionnières was founded by Frédérique Clavel.
 We have since launched four other incubators for women in Tangiers, Rabat, Meknès and El Jadida.
 Two others will soon be open in Marrakesh and Tetouan.

 To date, our pioneers have created over 300 companies, mostly in services – a major market trend, since 80 % of companies set up by women operate in the service sector.